|Rewards Rating:||3.9 / 5|

 Keep in mind that while the card doesn’t charge a foreign transaction fee, American Express cards are not accepted as widely abroad as they are in the U.S.

 The Hilton Honors card is issued by American Express, which has one of the best customer service reputations among major credit card issuers.
 In J.D.
-Power’s 2019 customer satisfaction survey, American Express scored 838, ranking second out of 11 major issuers.
+Power’s 2020 customer satisfaction survey, American Express scored 838, taking the top spot out of 11 major issuers.
 The Amex app also rates well among users, rating 4.3 out of 5 in the Google Play Store and 4.9 out of 5 in the Apple App Store.

 The Hilton Honors American Express Card is designed for users with good to excellent credit, so you’ll want to ensure you meet those qualifications before you apply.
 While American Express doesn’t have a hard and fast rule about how many cards you can have open with the issuer, it is also a good idea to stay under five open cards a time.

 How does the Hilton Honors Amex compare to other Hilton cards?